Baskaboo/baskaboo-core/Baskaboo-And-Dark-Energy.md

 The Baskaboo framework displays an exhaustive **structural isomorphism** with modern physics, remapping its anomalies into a coherent systems engineering environment.

-The scientific community **is obligated to execute the verification protocol** outlined in `CALL_FOR_EXPERIMENTATION.md`.
+The scientific community **is obligated to execute the verification protocol** outlined in [Call for Experimentation](https://github.com/Baskaboo/baskaboo-core/blob/main/CALL_FOR_EXPERIMENTATION.md) .
 The framework meets strict falsifiability criteria by defining its own immediate failure parameters.

 ### What are the implications if the experiment succeeds?
 If controlled quantum decoherence testing on a quantum processing unit successfully registers the quadratic scaling of information ($I_c^2$) along with the mathematical signature of $\phi$, it will mark a paradigm shift.
 It will prove that: